MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/ready.md

 ### Building on enterprise-scale landing zone

-Before you consider deploying enterprise-scale for analytics and AI, you need to understand how close you're to agility within your organization today.
+Before you consider deploying enterprise-scale for analytics and AI, you need to understand how close you are to agility within your organization today.

 Many enterprises have outdated data architectures that don't scale to the needs of large multi-disciplinary organizations.
 Centralized knowledge and capabilities introduce a bottleneck on a linear process workflow.